In this article, you will learn about the types of users in Personio Conversations, how roles are assigned, and how to involve external users.

 When you are setting up Conversations, the Administrator must create a custom employee role named "Conversations Expert" and define the access rights as “view all” in the Conversations section.
 Learn how to create a custom employee role.

-To assign the role of expert to an employee, follow these steps:
+To assign an employee to the expert role, follow these steps:

-- Add the relevant employee to the "Conversations Expert" role.
+- Add the relevant employee to the custom "Conversations Expert" employee role in Personio's settings.

-- Once the employee has been assigned the role of expert in Personio, you need to invite them as a user in Conversations.
-Navigate to Conversations in the main navigation bar in Personio.
+- Once the employee has been assigned the role in Personio, you need to invite them as a user in Conversations.
+Go to Conversations in the main navigation bar in Personio.
 Conversations will open as a new window.

 - In Conversations, go to Settings > Users > Invite users.